mikolaj44/nail-disease-detection-app/README.md

 Add the image-taking tutorial page

-The button on the introduction page has a weird graphical bug
+The button on the introduction page has a weird graphical bug on mobile that's not visible on the web

-# DONE (since last meeting)
+## What has been done (since our last meeting)

 Settings menu (design and functionality)

+English translation